All Episodes

 I really hope that the media in our country and people like you don't forget about this thing and let the politicians just kind of shove it under a carpet someplace.

-I write about these people all the time.
+No, I write about these people all the time.

-But see, Randy, I hate to cut you short on this, but see, our big problem, my big problem, or my goal is to try to convince my fellow Americans on the moral superiority of liberty and limited government now I believe that we see politicians behaving the way that they do is because I think that many Americans want them to behave that way.
+But see, Randy, and I hate to cut you short on this, but see, our big problem, my big problem, or my goal, is to try to convince my fellow Americans on the moral superiority of liberty and limited government.

-Many Americans believe uh that government should be in the business of taking one person's property and giving it to another person to whom it does not belong through the tax code.
+Many Americans believe that government should be in the business of taking one person's property and giving it to another person to whom it does not belong through the tax code.

 No.

-So if you elect me to the Senate from Tennessee, don't expect for me to bring back uh aid to higher education money, meals on wheels, highway construction funds, etc, etc do you think I'll get elected to the Senate from Tennessee?
+So if you elect me to the Senate from Tennessee, don't expect from me to bring back aid to higher education money, meals on wheels, highway construction funds, et cetera, et cetera.

 I get your point.

-Okay so because I wouldn't be doing you don't hear it.
+Okay, so because I wouldn't be doing.

-Yes well okay I'll I missed the point.
+I guess, well, okay, I missed the point.

 They don't even know who these people are.